Please select the country or location you would like to see content from.

 When should I see my doctor?

-It is important to seek help early when you notice any signs or symptoms that could be related to anorexia or any other eating disorder.
+It’s important to seek help early when you notice any signs or symptoms that could be related to anorexia or any other eating disorder.
 If you already have a diagnosis, see your doctor if your symptoms are getting worse or not improving.
 If you start to feel dizzy or faint or have palpitations (when your heart beats hard or fast), call 911 or book an urgent doctor's appointment.
 In the event of someone collapsing, call 911 immediately.

 What will my doctor do?

 The doctor will ask you about your symptoms and about eating, exercise, body image, your mental health, and your periods if relevant.
 They will also ask about your past medical history, any relevant family history, and any medication or drug use.
-They will check your vital signs, including heart rate and blood pressure, and – with your permission – they will check your weight and height.
+They’ll check your vital signs including heart rate and blood pressure, and – with your permission – they will check your weight and height.
 You can tell them if you feel ok being weighed but don't wish to be told your weight.

 They may also take blood tests and will discuss with you the next steps and the right support and treatment for you.
 This may include a referral to a specialist eating disorder team for further support.